Degrees & Majors

 Geosciences B.A./M.S. and B.S./M.S.

-Students can fast-track their education and save money on tuition by earning bachelor's and master's degrees in geosciences in as little as five years.
+Georgia State University students can fast-track their education and save money on tuition by earning bachelor's and master's degrees in geosciences in as little as five years.

 Students can choose from a B.A. or B.S. program, enrolling in graduate courses late in their undergraduate program that count toward both the bachelor’s and M.S. in Geosciences degree.
 Students in the 4+1 "Dual Degree" program can choose from a wide range of areas of study to match their interests and career goals: